-The National Disability Insurance Scheme (NDIS) is an Australia wide scheme that will support people with a permanent and significant disability that affects their ability to take part in everyday activities.
-The NDIS will give people with disability more choice and control over how, when and where supports are received, and provides certainty that they will receive the support they need over their lifetime.
+The National Disability Insurance Scheme (NDIS) is an Australia wide scheme that supports people with a permanent and significant disability that affects their ability to take part in everyday activities.
+The NDIS gives people with disability more choice and control over how, when and where supports are received, and provides certainty that they will receive the support they need over their lifetime.

-The National Disability Insurance Agency (NDIA) has been formed to oversee the implementation of the NDIS.
+The National Disability Insurance Agency (NDIA) oversees the functioning of the NDIS.
 The NDIA is responsible for determining eligibility for the NDIS and undertaking planning with people with disability.
 Staff will assist participants to access the agreed supports identified in their plan and facilitate payment of providers if required.

-If you are eligible for the NDIS you will receive funding on an annual basis to purchase reasonable and necessary supports that will help people with disability to pursue their goals, achieve increased independence and help them to participate in their community both socially and economically.
+If you are eligible for the NDIS you will receive funding to purchase reasonable and necessary supports that will help you to pursue your goals, achieve increased independence and participate in the community both socially and economically.
 The support can include education, equipment, health, well-being, employment and social participation.

-The NDIS will provide funding to people who are 0-64 years of age, who have a significant or permanent disability and who need help with everyday activities.
+The NDIS provides funding to people who are 0-64 years of age, who have a significant or permanent disability and who need help with everyday activities.
 This includes people whose disability is attributed to intellectual, cognitive, neurological, sensory, or physical impairment, or a psychiatric condition.
-The NDIS website has a tool called My Access Checker.
-This application provides a series of questions to help people understand whether they may be able to access assistance under the NDIS.
-It might take 10-20 minutes to complete.
+The NDIS website has an Am I Eligible Checklist.
+Use this to help understand whether you may be able to access assistance under the NDIS.

 Your pathway for accessing support depends on your situation, your goals and choices.
 As a first step, complete the My Access Checker application online www.ndis.gov.au/my-access-checker.
-If you are eligible and are in an area where the NDIS is operating, contact the National Disability Insurance Agency (NDIA) and arrange an appointment.
+If you are eligible contact the National Disability Insurance Agency (NDIA) and arrange an appointment.
 You will then work with the NDIA to:

 - Confirm eligibility – at your first appointment, you will meet with a planner to confirm your eligibility.